ManMyth0/crypto-bot-api/README.md

 # Crypto Bot API

-An API service that integrates with the Coinbase Advanced Trade API to access cryptocurrency account information and perform trading operations.
+Currently An API service that integrates with the Coinbase Advanced Trade API to access cryptocurrency account information and perform trading operations.

 ## Features